microsoft/vscode-cmake-tools/docs/port/quickstart.md

 ![_images/no_variant.png][7]

 To select a variant, click this statusbar button, or run the _Set build type_ command from the command palette.
-A quick-pick will appear:
+A quick pick list will appear:

 ![_images/variant_selector.png][8]